Tridwoxi/Genetic/README.md

 Contrary to the model, a real-world implementation of a genetic algorithm may hardcode most parameters to solve a particular task.
 I require the arguments because I want to see what happens when I change them.

-Contrary to the model, my python implementation is designed for analysis so has printing side effects, an unconventional parameter passing pattern, and returns more than it should.
+My python implementation also differs slightly.
+Being designed for analysis, it has printing side effects, an unconventional parameter passing pattern, and returns more than it should.
 Motivation and details can be found in the source file.

 ## Experiment